How Our CSA Works

 There are three levels:

-Level 1 “Deep Discount”— for those who face financial hardship
+Level 1 “Deeper Discount”— for those who face financial hardship

-Level 2 “Regular”–this is the base price for the year which includes the standard CSA discount
+Level 2 “Regular”–this is the base price for the year which includes a standard CSA discount

 Level 3 “Contributor”–this tier is for those who don’t need any discount and who choose to pay in full (closer to our retail prices)